Clinlab Navigator

 HC=homocysteine, MMA=methylmalonic acid

-The most important cause of a falsely elevated red cell folate is a recent blood transfusion, due to the normal folate in the transfused red cells.
-A spuriously low red cell folate level may be seen in vitamin B12 deficiency, as described above.
-Causes of a falsely elevated serum folate level include a recent folate-rich meal, and even slight hemolysis of the sample (since red cell folate is at least 30 times as concentrated as serum folate).
+Causes of a falsely elevated serum folate level include a recent folate-rich meal, and even slight hemolysis because red cell folate is 30 times higher than serum folate.
 A falsely low serum folate level may be seen in the absence of megaloblastosis in patients with recent poor dietary intake, alcoholism, normal pregnancy, and in patients receiving anticonvulsant therapy.

 Reference range for serum folate is >3.4 ng/mL.

-Specimen requirement for serum folate is one SST tube.
-Fasting specimens are preferred because recent food intake may increase the serum folate level.
+Specimen requirement for serum folate assay is one red top tube of blood, and for plasma homocysteine is one lavender-top (EDTA) tube.
+Fasting samples are preferred for both assays because recent food intake may increase the serum folate level.
 The specimen should be protected from light until processing.
 Hemolyzed specimens cannot be used.
 The following substances may interfere with folate determination: heparin, ascorbic acid, fluoride, methotrexate, or other folic acid antagonist.

 AddThis Social Bookmark Button